 It’s all over the news at the moment: Media giant Netflix wants us to stop sharing our passwords with people that do not live in the same household.
 The world's most beloved streaming service reported revenues of 24,996 Million in 2020, so is this intended crack-down on illicit use just mean-spirited?

-Password sharing may seem harmless enough, but it actually puts not just your business, but also your employees and customers at risk.
-Find out why and, more importantly, what you as a software company can do to prevent it.
+sharing passwords may seem harmless enough, but it actually puts not just your business, but also your employees and customers at risk.
+Find out why and, more importantly, what you as a software company can do to prevent password sharing.

 Password sharing involves multiple privileged parties sharing a single set of log-in details for an account.
 These may be people within the same household, employees of the same company, third parties such as contractors, or even sub-contractors.